-- (a) Fertilizers applied to athletic fields and public parks shall be formulated and applied in accordance with requirements and directions provided by Rule 5E-1.003(2)(d) Florida Administrative Code, as it may be amended. - (b) Nitrogen or phosphorus fertilizer shall not be applied to turf or landscape plants except as provided in paragraphs (c) and (d) of this section or in University of Florida Institute of Food and Agriculture Sciences ("UF/IFAS") recommendations for landscape plants, vegetable gardens and fruit trees and shrubs, unless a soil or tissue deficiency has been verified by an approved test. - (c) Fertilizers containing nitrogen or phosphorous applied to turf and/or landscape plants within the City shall contain no less than 50 percent slow release, controlled release, timed release, slowly available, or water insoluble nitrogen per guaranteed analysis label.
-Exemption to this provision will be when organic fertilizer is applied made of 100 percent organic matter.
-Caution should be used to prevent direct deposition of nutrients in the water.
+(a) Fertilizers applied to athletic fields and public parks shall be formulated and applied in accordance with requirements and directions provided by Rule 5E-1.003(3)(b) Florida Administrative Code, as it may be amended.

+(b) Nitrogen or Phosphorus fertilizer shall not be applied to turf or landscape plants except as provided in paragraphs (d) and (c) of this section or in University of Florida Institute of Food and Agriculture Sciences ("UF/IFAS") recommendations for landscape plants, vegetable gardens and fruit trees and shrubs, unless a soil deficiency has been verified by an approved test.

-- (d) Except as provided in paragraph (c) of this section, fertilizers applied to turf and landscape plants within the City shall be formulated and applied in accordance with requirements and directions provided by Rule 5E-1.003(2), Florida Administrative Code, Labeling Requirements For Urban Turf Fertilizers, as it may be amended. - (e) Fertilizer containing nitrogen or phosphorous shall not be applied before seeding or sodding a site and shall not be applied for the first 30 days after seeding or sodding, except when hydro-seeding for temporary or permanent erosion control in an emergency situation (salt-water floods, etc.) or in accordance with the Stormwater Pollution Prevention Plan for that site. - (f) Fertilizers containing nitrogen or phosphorous should be applied to turf and/or landscape plants at the lowest rate recommended by the state.
-Fertilizers shall not be applied more than four times during any one calendar year to a single area.
-No more than four pounds of nitrogen per 1,000 square feet shall be applied to any turf or landscape area in any calendar year. - (g) No more than one lb. of nitrogen per 1,000 square feet shall be applied to any turf or landscape area in one application when using slow release nitrogen. - (h) No more than 1/2 lb. of nitrogen per 1,000 square feet shall be applied to any turf or landscape area in one application when using quick release nitrogen. - (i) Liquid fertilizers containing nitrogen shall not be applied to turf and/or landscape plants within the city. - (j) Phosphorus fertilizer shall not be applied to turf or landscape plants unless a soil or tissue deficiency has been verified by an approved test.
-Where a deficiency has been verified, phosphorous fertilizer shall not be applied at application rates that exceed 0.25 lbs of phosphorus per 1,000 square feet per application and not to exceed 0.50 lbs. of phosphorous per 1,000 square feet per year. - (k) Where fertilizer application is not described in this article, fertilizer shall be applied in accordance with requirements and directions provided by Fla.
-Admin.
-Code R. 5E-1.003 for turf and as found in UF/IFAS recommendations for landscape plants, vegetable gardens, and fruit trees and shrubs.
+- (a) Fertilizers containing nitrogen and/or phosphorous applied to turf and/or landscape plants within the City shall contain no less than 50 percent sixty-five (65) percent slow release, controlled release, timed release, slowly available, or water insoluble nitrogen per guaranteed analysis label.
+Caution should be used to prevent direct deposition of nutrients in the water. - (b) Except as provided in paragraph (a) of this section, fertilizers applied to turf and landscape plants within the Gity shall be formulated and applied in accordance with requirements and directions provided by Rule 5E-1.003(4), Florida Administrative Code, Labeling Requirements For Urban Turf Fertilizers, as it may be amended. - (c) Fertilizer containing nitrogen and/or phosphorous shall not be applied before seeding or sodding a site and shall not be applied for the first 30 days after seeding or sodding, except when hydro-seeding for temporary or permanent erosion control in an emergency situation (salt-water floods, etc.) or in accordance with the Stormwater Pollution Prevention Plan for that site. - (d) Fertilizers containing nitrogen and/or phosphorous should be applied to turf and/or landscape plants at the lowest rate recommended by the state.
+No more than two (2) pounds of nitrogen per 1,000 square feet shall be applied to any turf or landscape area in any calendar year. - (e) No more than one 0.50 lb. of nitrogen per 1,000 square feet shall be applied to any turf or landscape area in one application when using slow release nitrogen.

+(h) No More than 1⁄2 lb. of nitrogen per 1,000 square feet shall be applied to any turf of landscape area in one application when using quick release nitrogen.

+- (f) Liquid fertilizers containing nitrogen shall not be applied to turf and/or landscape plants within the €city. - (g) Phosphorus fertilizer shall not be applied to turf or landscape plants unless a soil deficiency has been verified by an approved test.
+Where a deficiency has been verified, phosphorous fertilizer shall not be applied at application rates that exceed 0.25 lbs of phosphorus per 1,000 square feet per application and not to exceed 0.50 lbs. of phosphorous per 1,000 square feet per year.

+(h) Where fertilizer application is not described in this Article, fertilizer shall be applied in accordance with requirements and directions provided by Florida Administrative Code Rule 5E-1.003 for turf and as found in UF/IFAS recommendations for landscape plants, vegetable gardens, and fruit trees and shrubs.